 “We have seen evidence of diamonds on Earth, and of nano-diamonds in meteorite samples, and the discovery of Lucy points to the possibility of diamonds among the stars.”

 It is a remarkable end to the long life of a star and a poetic end to a massive celestial process.
 It’s very possible that our own sun might turn into a massive natural diamond, billions of years from now!”

 And although Lucy might be the first of her kind, she definitely isn’t the only one.
 A similar crystallized white dwarf, the 11 million-year-old PSR J2222-0137 has been spotted almost 900 light-years away.
 Given its temperature, scientists theorise that it could possibly be older than the Milky Way galaxy!

 Shine On you Crazy Diamond…

 Though it was The Beatles who inspired the nickname Lucy, the star has proven to be a muse for many in her own right.
-In Jim Jarmusch’s 2013 release, Only Lovers Left Alive, immortal vampires speak of a diamond “up there”, almost as big as a planet that “emits the music of a gigantic gong”.
+As featured in the visions of directors and screenwriters alike, in Jim Jarmusch’s 2013 release, Only Lovers Left Alive, immortal vampires speak of a diamond “up there”, almost as big as a planet that “emits the music of a gigantic gong”.
 In John C. Wright’s science fiction novel, Count to a Trillion, we hear of the Diamond Star where the first human interstellar journey is destined to head.